Virtual engagement: Virtual marketing communication

-The world of marketing and how to most effectively communicate with customers is often changing.
-Virtual marketing is one of the latest changes and one of the most noticeable.
-Through the virtual world, companies are allowed to either excel in their marketplace or fall behind continuously evolving times.
+Advances in digital technologies have expanded the channels through which marketers interact with customers, requiring new metrics for online engagement.
+Virtual marketing is one of the latest developments in marketing communication.
+Virtual environments can affect how companies compete in changing markets.

-Facebook, alone, has 2.85 billion monthly active users (Protalinski, 2014), which creates a virtual platform where marketers can connect and communicate with customers in a way not possible before.
-They can identify their preferences, tailor and target their advertising, and create online conversations and communications.
-According to Claffey and Brady (2014) word of mouth, or consumer-to-consumer (C2C) advertising, is very effective and beneficial to consumers as it creates a virtual space where they can communicate with each other.
-They can inform each other about personal experiences with the company, be it positive and/or negative.
-The effectiveness of this is seen with TripAdvisor, which is increasingly becoming the first port of call for travel information and impacting tourism operators' business both positively and negatively, depending on consumer reviews.
+For instance, by 2014, Facebook had reached over 1.2 billion monthly active users, which created opportunities for marketers to use a virtual platform to further connect and communicate with customers.
+They could identify preferences, tailor and target advertising, and create online conversations and communications.
+According to Ethel Claffey and Mairead Brady, word of mouth, or consumer-to-consumer (C2C) advertising, is widely considered to be very effective and beneficial to consumers because virtual spaces are where the mentioned peer-to-peer conversations naturally occur, enabling consumers to connect and influence one another directly.
+They can share personal experiences with the company, whether positive or negative.
+The effectiveness of this is seen with TripAdvisor, which is increasingly becoming a first choice for travel information and is impacting tourism operators' business both positively and negatively, depending on consumer reviews.

-The marketing strategies of old are no longer as suitable for modern society, with the digital age taking over, it is reforming the way marketers target consumers.
-Where traditionally marketing focused on the product, now it is more important for the business to focus on the consumer and the brand itself.
-Businesses cannot expect to be able to communicate as they have been, where they just post pictures and descriptions of their product.
-They must redesign their marketing structure to suit the needs of the digital consumer (Savulescu, 2011).
-The question is raised by Savulescu (2011) whether businesses should be able to advertise on social media, which is a place designed to contact peers and use as a form of leisure.
+Traditional marketing strategies are becoming less effective in modern society, as the digital age has reshaped how marketers reach and engage their target audiences.
+Where marketing traditionally focused on the product, it is now more important for the business to focus on the buyer and the brand itself.
+Businesses cannot expect to communicate as they have in the past, where they would simply post pictures and descriptions of their products.
+Some researchers argue that marketing strategies have shifted in response to changes in digital consumer behavior.
+Savulescu raises the question of whether businesses should be able to advertise on social media, which is a place designed to contact peers and use as a form of leisure.
 For consumers, business advertising in these forums could be seen as intrusive, an invasion of privacy, or even unethical.
 This could affect the business's brand.
-However, consumers generally accept that social media sites are businesses that need funding to provide their platforms.
-So they accept that advertising is the way the platforms are funded and therefore accept it as necessary.
-However, this does not mean the consumers may not feel negatively too excessive and annoying advertising, which could in turn reduce the effectiveness of the message or damage their connection with the brand.
-Savulescu's question, however, is a reminder to businesses that they should respect the forums as a place of peer to peer conversations and social leisure and ensure their presence in these forums is not over bearing or intrusive.
+While consumers generally accept that advertising is necessary for funding the social media sites that they use, they do not accept excessive and annoying advertising.
+Any of these advertisements may have reduced effectiveness or damage their connection to the target brand.
+Savulescu's question is a reminder to businesses that they should respect the forums as a place of peer-to-peer conversations and social leisure and ensure their presence in these forums is not overbearing or intrusive.